About Us

 Executive Director Lindsay Taylor has worked with thousands of students, teaching theatre, Spanish, folk dance and music.
 Whether in public schools or summer camps, she loves watching learners of all ages explore their own talents and possibilities.
 A proven leader in the nonprofit sector, she has worked as Director of Institutional Advancement for the Santa Fe Botanical Garden and Director of Marketing for Swallow Hill Music in Denver.
 She currently serves on the Board of Directors for Santa Fe Classic Theater and performs with Glorieta Pines.

-Teacher Sarah-Jane Helvey is a musician, writer, director, clown, activist, and mother.
+Early Childhood Teacher Sarah-Jane Helvey is a musician, writer, director, clown, activist, and mother.
 She’s toured with numerous music projects over the years on lead vocals, rhythm guitar, harmonica, and percussion.
 Since 1996, she has worked with the social circus company Wise Fool as the lead physical theatre coach and performer, and she’s a graduate of the

 Dell’Arte International School of Physical Theatre.
 Some project highlights include writing and directing a rock opera about labor organizer, Emma Goldman, co-founding the band The Dolly Ranchers, and working with Clowns Without Borders in Latin America, bringing comic relief to war-torn communities on several tours.
 Lately, she is really loving this opportunity to sing with children via Queen Bee.

-Teacher Jules Hoffman (they/them) is an eclectic artist and visionary based in Northern New Mexico.
+Guitar/Ukulele Teacher Jules Hoffman (they/them) is an eclectic artist and visionary based in Northern New Mexico.
 As a singer-songwriter, Jules has toured, opened for major acts and performed at the SXSW music festival.
 Jules’ passion for music extends to teaching, taking them all over the world and all over YouTube.
 Jules uses videography, production and visual art as a way to connect beyond their music.
 When Jules isn’t making music they are usually cooking for friends or hiking with their dog.

-Teacher Karina Wilson has more than 15 years experience teaching violin and fiddle music.
+Violin/Viola Teacher Karina Wilson has more than 15 years experience teaching violin and fiddle music.
 After starting as a Suzuki kid at the age of 5, she studied classical music through her mid 20s, and has since appeared on stages and in dance halls around the world.
 Her time is now spent teaching private students, small string orchestras, fiddle classes, freelance recording projects, and collaborations with local musicians.
 She is currently performing and touring with the New Mexico music group Lone Piñon, Glorieta Pines, and songwriters Bard Ederington V, and David Berkeley, and the occasional dance weekend with the Gaslight Tinkers, Pianist George Paul, and guitarist Larry Unger.

 Board of Directors

-Cristina Salvador, Secretary
+Cristina Salvador, President

-Associate Operations Director, Santa Fe Botanical Garden
+Director of Science and Conservation, Santa Fe Botanical Garden

 Executive Director of Marketing & Public Relations, Santa Fe Community College